Sam Tet Secondary School: Post-World War II

 After the war ended in 1945, lessons resumed, and the building project was completed in 1969.
 The school underwent further expansion three years later with the help of a Catholic school in Singapore.
 Three Brothers were assigned to the school in 1950.
-A proper school building for SMJK Sam Tet was erection in 1951.
+A proper school building for SMJK Sam Tet was erected in 1951.

 At the beginning of 1952, three Junior Middle I classes were started under the leadership of Brother Joseph Wong as the principal.
 An additional three classes started a year later and went into full operation.
 In 1954, Brother Joseph Wong was replaced by Brother Joche-Chanel Soon, who later founded Maris Stella High School, Singapore.
 It was also in this year that the first batch of Junior Middle III students graduated.
 A total of eight classes were in-service.

 In 1955, Brother Marcel was appointed principal of the school.
 Under his leadership, an additional four classrooms, a science lab and a canteen were built.
 The school was upgraded to a National Type School in 1958 and the students sat for the L.C.E. examination.
 It was in this year that Brother Marcel left the school on a transfer.

 SMJK Sam Tet continued to progress rapidly under the leadership of Brother John Moh who succeeded Brother Marcel in 1959.
 He organised several donation-drives to extend the premises and purchase sports equipment.
 His effort paid off with the construction of a new 3-storey building.
 The school hall was erected in 1970 with the cost of RM200,000.
 Other facilities such as the library, the staff room and the administration office were included above the hall.
 The hall was opened by the Yang Mulia Raja Di Hilir Perak Darul Ridzuan on 5 June 1971.